Content last updated January 2023.

 Properly extending data integrity into your custom automations means your system can:

-You can build better data integrity into your Salesforce automations through proper transaction handling and error handling.
+You can build better data integrity into your Salesforce automations through proper data handling and error handling.

-Poor transaction handling in your automations can be one of the most difficult anti-patterns to identify and fully remediate.
+Poor data handling in your automations can be some of the most difficult anti-patterns to identify and fully remediate.
 The recursive and overlapping nature of the platform’s order of execution can make it difficult to see where issues originate.
-The specific section of code or flow that throws a fatal error or exceeds governor limits may not be the root cause of an underlying issue.
+The specific section of code or flow that throws a fatal error or exceeds governor limits may not be the root cause of an underlying data handling issue.

 Transaction awareness is key to building automations that perform reliably and at scale with Salesforce.
 This means making sure that every step in an automation is designed with the knowledge of where it is in relation to the platform-controlled order of execution, can carry out its function correctly, and passes on information to the next step correctly.